Choosing a domain name is the first thing you need to do when you are about to start a blog.

 One of the essentials things to do after buying a domain name is secure social media URLs like https://facebook.com/yourdomain.

-If you have a plan to give more attention on any particular social media site, it's better to make sure that your desirable URL is available.
+If you have a plan to give more attention to any particular social media site, it’s better to make sure that your desirable URL is available.

 9. Use Your Name As Domain Name

-Some of the bloggers are doing great with the personal name as domain name.
+Some of the bloggers are doing great with the personal name as a domain name.